-"That kind of life is not what it's cracked up to be," he says of the celebrity flush following "The Partridge Family.
+"That kind of life is not what

+it's cracked up to be," he says of the celebrity flush following "The Partridge Family."
 "A lot of people aspire to that, and I can only tell them it ain't all that it appears.
 It was pretty sudden.
 In those days, network TV was the only thing in town.
 There was no video.
 And 95 percent of all people 17 years and younger that were home watching television were watching me.
 It was almost required viewing, everyone has told me.
 That was a really cool thing.
 It was all over the world, too.
 It's been a fascinating life, I have to say," he shakes his head.

 The fame brought with it money, power and overindulgence.
 "I was never a drug addict," he says, placing his fork down.
 "I was just into excessive, self-destructive behavior, and I'm not alone.
-It was everywhere, all the time.
-It was actually horrible.
-I can't think of anything more unpleasant than being around a bunch of stoned, smelly people who haven't showered.
-I can't characterize it by any movie that one has seen, I can only characterize it as its own hell. . .

-"There were a lot of very excessively wealthy self-destructive people that were around me that were taking the ride with
+"There were a lot of very excessively wealthy self-destructive people that were around me that were taking the ride with me.
+And famous ones, too," he ities greeted Cassidy when he woke up in the apartment of his best friend's sister one day.